 Let's have some practice adding and subtracting negative numbers.
-So the first example that I want to look at is 2 minus 3.
-So right now I am just subtracting a positive number from another positive number, but you might already see that I am subtracting a larger number from a smaller number, so I probably or definitely will end up with a negative number.
-Let's just think about this a little bit.
-And I am going to do it with the number line.
+So the first example I want to look at is 2 minus 3.
+So right now I'm just subtracting a positive number from another positive number, but you might already see that I'm subtracting a larger number from a smaller number.
+So I'm probably, or I will, definitely end up with a negative number.
+But let's just think about this a little bit.
+And I'm going to do it with a number line.
 So there's my number line right over there.
-Now this is 0, this is 1, this is 2, This is negative1, this is negative 2.
-We could view this as starting at 2, so this is 2 right over here, and were going to subtract 3 from that 2, so we are going to move 3 to the left on the number line.
-So were going to move 3 to the left.
-1, 2, 3, and that gets us to negative 1.
+Now this is 0, this is 1, this is 2, this is negative 1, this is negative 2.
+We could view this as starting at 2.
+So this is 2 right over here, and then we're going to subtract 3 from that 2.
+So we're going to move 3 to the left on the number line.
+So we're going to move 3 to the left, 1, 2, 3.
+And that gets us to negative 1.
 This is equal to negative 1.
 Now let's mix it up a little bit more.
 Let's imagine what would happen if we had negative 2 minus 3.
-So this was positive 2 minus 3, now let's think about negative 2 minus 3.
-So once again, lets draw our number line and I will put 0 over here.
-So this is 0, this is 1, this is negative 1, negative 2, negative 3, negative 4, negative 5, negative 6 and I could keep going. but were starting at negative 2, and then were subtracting 3 again, so once again we are going to move 3 to the left.
-We go 1, 2, 3.
+So this was positive 2 minus 3.
+Now let's think about negative 2 minus 3.
+So once again, let's draw our number line.
+And I'll put 0 over here.
+So this is 0, this is 1, this is negative 1, negative 2, negative 3, negative 4, negative 5, negative 6, and I could keep going.
+But we're starting at negative 2, and then we're subtracting 3 again.
+So once again, we're going to move three to the left of negative 2.
+So we go 1, 2, 3.
 We end up at negative 5.
-This is negative 5.
-Notice, in both situations we subtracted 3, we moved 3 to the left on the nubmer line, it's just here we started 2 to the right of 0, here we started 2 to the left of 0.
+So this is negative 5.
+So notice in both situations we subtracted 3, we moved 3 to the left on the number line.
+It's just here we started 2 to the right of 0.
+Here we started 2 to the left of 0.
 This is negative 2.
 Let's do another example with these same numbers.
 Let's imagine negative 2 plus 3.
-And I encourage you to pause this video and try to think about this on your own.
-We draw the number line again.
-I could draw a straighter line than that.
-So draw the number line again and let's say that this is negative 2, negative 1, 0, 1 and 2 again.
-We're starting at negative 2, we're starting 2 to the left of 0.
-So we're starting at negative 2 and we're going to add 3, so we're going to go 3 to the right now.
-1, 2, 3.
-And we end up at positive 1.
+I encourage you to pause this video, and try to think about this on your own.
+So we could draw the number line-- I could draw a straighter number line than that-- so draw the number line again.
+And let's say that this is negative 2, negative 1, 0, 1, and 2 again.
+We're starting at negative 2, we're starting 2 to the left of zero.
+So we're starting at negative 2, and we're going to add 3.
+So we're going to go 3 to the right now, 1, 2, 3, and we end up at positive 1.
 Now let's think about 2, so positive 2, and we're going to subtract a negative 3.
-In other video we've already talked about this.
-In fact, here is a video explaining why this actually makes sense.
+And other videos we've already talked about this.
+In fact, there's a video explaining why this actually makes sense.
 But when you subtract a negative, this is the same thing as adding the positive.
-So 2 minus negative 3 is the exact same thing as 2 plus positive 3.
-These two statements are equivalent, and this just boils down to, this right over here is just going to be 5.
+So 2 minus negative 3 is the exact same thing as 2 plus 2 plus positive 3.
+These two statements are equivalent, and this just boils down to, this right over here, is just going to be 5.
 Now, let's mix it up a little bit more.
-Let's imagine negative 2, let's imagine negative 2 minus negative 3.
-And this might seem really intimidating to have all these negatives in place here.
-You just have to remember: subtracting a negative like this is going to get you a positive.
-So this is the exact same thing as negative 2 plus 3.
-And negative 2 plus 3, we've already seen it right over here, You started at negtive 2, you started 2 to the left of 0, and then we're going to go 3 to the right, we're adding 3.
-1, 2, 3.
+Let's imagine negative 2 minus negative 3.
+Now, this might seem really intimidating to have all of these negatives in place here, but you just have to remember subtracting a negative, like this, is going to get you a positive.
+So this is the exact same thing as negative 2 plus 3, and negative 2 plus 3, we've already seen it right over here.
+You start at negative 2, you start 2 to the left of 0, and then we're going to go 3 to the right, we're adding 3, 1, 2, 3.